GuiBibeau/wen-tools/packages/react/README.md

 }
 ```

-## Specify the network to use
+## Specify the network

-All chains are supported, you only need to pass in the chain id (find them [here](https://chainlist.org/)).
+pass the network to the component.
+Both number and hexstring are supported.

 ```jsx
 import { ConnectButton } from "@wen-tools/react";